hpc-carpentry/hpc-carpentry.github.io/README.md

 *   [The Details](#details)

-Lessons are not stored in this repository: please see the [Software Carpentry lessons page](https://software-carpentry.org/lessons/), the [Data Carpentry lessons page](https://datacarpentry.org/lessons/), or the [Library Carpentry lessons page](https://librarycarpentry.org/lessons/) for links to the many individual lesson repositories.
+Lessons are not stored in this repository: please see the [HPC Carpentry lessons page](https://hpc-carpentry.org/lessons/), for links to the many individual lesson repositories.
+You can find the official Carpentries lessons at [Software Carpentry lessons page](https://software-carpentry.org/lessons/), the [Data Carpentry lessons page](https://datacarpentry.org/lessons/), or the [Library Carpentry lessons page](https://librarycarpentry.org/lessons/).

-> The Carpentries (Software, Data, and Library Carpentry) are open projects,
+> HPC Carpentry, like The Carpentries (Software, Data, and Library Carpentry), is an open project,
 > and we welcome contributions of all kinds.
 > By contributing,
 > you are agreeing that The Carpentries may redistribute your work